Conserving Nature's Stage

 The purpose of this project, funded by the Doris Duke Charitable Foundation, is to identify the most resilient sites in the Northwest that will collectively and individually best sustain native biodiversity even as the changing climate alters current distribution patterns.
 The central idea is that by mapping key geophysical features and evaluating them for landscape characteristics that buffer against climate change, we can identify the most resilient places in the landscape in order to guide future conservation investments.

-NEW!!!
-2016 Connectivity Report: see upper right of this page
+2016 Regional Connectivity Report: see upper right of this page

 2015 Report: Identifying Resilient Terrestrial Landscapes in the PNW